-The subject of near-death experiences is a deep rabbit hole, as I have come to find out.
-I have listened to a number of testimonies recently of people who have had near-death experiences, and that led me to look up what Gary Habermas has to say about them.
+The subject of near-death experiences is a deep rabbit hole I have come to find out.
+I have listened to a number of testimonies recently of people who have had near-death experiences.
+Trying to make some sense of them led me to look up what Gary Habermas has to say about them.
 Habermas has been involved in the research of near-death experiences (NDEs) for a couple of decades.

 This blog piece follows a summary of what Habermas says about NDEs.
 (See Habermas on Near-Death Experiences) I am picking up here where I left off about the near-death experience of the famous atheist, Sir Alfred Jules (AJ) Ayer, that is self-described in the article, What I Saw When I was Dead.
-This piece explores beyond the suggestions Habermas makes (that NDEs may be influenced by worldview) and gets behind the public persona of Ayer after his NDE who is “arguably the most influential 20th century rationalist after Bertrand Russel“.
+This piece explores beyond the suggestions Habermas makes (that NDEs may be influenced by worldview) and gets behind the public persona of Ayer after his NDE.

 To the extent that Ayer is “arguably the most influential 20th century rationalist after Bertrand Russel“, his encounter with a seemingly irrational near-death experience is interesting indeed.